micaelaneus/strength-as-ccoty/strong-starts.md

 1. What strategies do you have to maintain, possibly improve, your physical health?
 Emotional health?
 2. How would you like to evolve your gender expression or sexual identity?
-3. Which of your relationships give you the biggest opportunities to expand your capacity for connection?
+3. Which of your relationships gives you the biggest opportunities to expand your capacity for connection?

 ## THE LEMNISCATE